DataDog/hiring-engineers/answers.md

 Version 5.1.26 for Windows can be downloaded [here](http://download.virtualbox.org/virtualbox/5.1.26/VirtualBox-5.1.26-117224-Win.exe)

-Download, run the installer and referance the wiki [here](https://www.virtualbox.org/manual/ch02.html#installation_windows) for the specific installation directions for Windows
+Download, run the installer and reference the wiki [here](https://www.virtualbox.org/manual/ch02.html#installation_windows) for the specific installation directions for Windows

 ### Installing Vagrant on Windows
 Vagrant is a tool for building and managing virtual machine environments in a single workflow.
 With an easy-to-use workflow and focus on automation, Vagrant lowers development environment setup time, increases production parity, and makes the "works on my machine" excuse a relic of the past.